-Of course, a popular dining spot is sure to be the Magic Carpet, where you can have lunch or dinner – both of which are a la carte for a selection of raw bar and seafood items.
-Two additional venues, Blu and Luminae are available only to Aquaclass and suite guests, respectively.
+Of course, a popular dining spot will surely be the Magic Carpet, where you can have lunch or dinner – both of which are a la carte for a selection of raw bar and seafood items.
+Two additional venues, Blu and Luminae, are available only to Aquaclass and suite guests, respectively.

 Read More: 4 Reasons to Visit Eden

 I’ll admit that when Celebrity first began talking about this concept, I struggled to wrap my head around it.
 Now, having spent some time wandering around Eden, it makes sense and yet defies description.

 It is like nothing you’ve ever experienced on a cruise ship, and it falls into the category of something you have to see to believe – let alone grasp.

 Elsewhere, there’s a beautifully-designed main show theatre.
 The stage actually juts out into the audience, and they’ve managed to create a space that, as far as I could tell, has great sitelines from just about every seat.

 There’s also an incredible sound system comprised of 154 speakers that allow sound to come at you from every direction.

 The space will house several shows, but the one I saw was called Hype.
 Described as “a musical journey” it did exactly what this kind of show should by featuring lots of musicians and singers doing their thing unhindered by a hoky plot.

 The second show I was able to see was more on the elaborate side.
 Called The Jewelry Box, it combined technology, music and wildly flexible acrobatics to create a briskly-paced spectacle that was pretty impressive on every level.